-The ArchiMate perspective allows you to focus on architecture analysis and modeling using the ArchiMate language.
-To switch to the ArchiMate perspective you need to:
+The ArchiMate Perspective allows you to focus on architecture analysis and modeling using the ArchiMate language.
+To switch to the ArchiMate Perspective you need to:

-1. Click the Perspective Selector in the top right corner of the application title bar.

-2. Select Enterprise Architecture > ArchiMate from the drop down
+- 1. Click on the eperspective name option in the top right corner of the application title bar. - 2.
+Select Enterprise Architecture > ArchiMate from the drop down

 Enterprise Architect now will allow you to focus on modeling with ArchiMate and will limit the available diagrams and toolbox and language features to the ArchiMate technology.
-It will also open the Model Wizard, allowing you to kick-start your modeling with a series of pre-built patterns that fully supports the ArchiMate Viewpoint mechanism.
+It will also open the Start Page 'Create from Pattern' tab (Model Wizard), allowing you to kick-start your modeling with a series of pre-built patterns that fully support the ArchiMate Viewpoint mechanism.